Birthdays are strange creatures. Thoughts have been running about concerning this subject for a long time, which means it is time to put pen to paper.

 All this does bring us to a main theme: expectations and what birthdays mean to me.
 I am not sure if I am writing for my own clarification, to share my ideas with others, or as an apology to my own family.
 In either case, it is what is true for me regarding other people's birthdays, as well as my own.

 Add to this a father who never forgot your birthday.
 I was special enough to this man that he went out of his way to never forget, never be late, never disappoint.
 Every year, like clockwork, I received a card and a present, on the day.
 If it happened to fall on Sunday, I received something on Saturday with an apology he couldn't deliver on the actual day.
 That always made me laugh.
-After the one man who would love me my entire life without reservation or judgement passed away (another line for Freud) it left a hole in my birthday that could not heal, regardless of how many happy thoughts you are presented with.
+After the one man who would love me my entire life without reservation or judgement passed away (another issue for Freud) it left a hole in my birthday that could not heal, regardless of how many happy thoughts you are presented with.
 Half empty, half full, appreciate the years you did have, on and on.
 None of them can come close to easing the mourning that tugs at my heart every birthday.
 Sad, but true.

 Interesting side note.
 His birthday was right at Christmas, mine was right a Thanksgiving. his was often neglected, so was mine.
 Because he knew how it felt, he went out of his way to try and make mine better?
 I wish I had done the same for him, and I didn't.
 I wasn't that thoughtful.